mkhan45/swat/report/main.typ

   )
 ```
 Essentially, a closure struct contains a pointer to a function which, when passed the struct and an argument,
 returns an address.
+Unfortunately, the limitations on closures stem from not yet generating more types like this;
-We can already see a limitation here; closures using these types cannot return other
+closures using these types cannot return other closures, or have more than one capture.
+To solve this, we
-closures.
-To solve this, we should generate closure types which return references as well.
+should generate closure types which return references as well.
+Making use of WASM GC's structural subtyping,
+all struct types which contain a funcref in the first field will be a subtype of the core closure struct,
+and by upcasting we can recycle most of the same code.

 Writing a closure generates a top level definition, finds all closed variables, and allocates
 a struct with a function pointer and each enclosed address.
 To invoke it, we must fetch the
 function index from the first struct field, and then use WASM's `call_ref` instruction to call
 it.
 The generated top level definition will pull the captures out of the struct into locals.

-Closures make use of WASM GC's structural subtyping.
-Closures with arbitrary captures will
-always be a subtype of the main closure struct, and generated top-level definitions cast
-them appropriately before extracting the captures.

 == Printing